Trousseau-io/trousseau-io.github.io/001-architecture.md

 ![generatingsecrets](https://raw.githubusercontent.com/Trousseau-io/trousseau-io.github.io/main/assets/diagrams/trousseau_mvp1_-_generate_a_secret.png)

 Considering the above diagram, generating a secret from a client side will not expose the secret value from that standpoint as the overall process is carried over at the server side.

+#### Handle a secret

-#### MVP1.0 Features
+### MVP1.0 Features

 ## future work
 This section provides an overview of Trousseau vision for the next MVP releases.